 7. How will activities be structured to ensure participation?

 Everyone needs a chance to express themselves.
-When learners submit their resume/introductory email, try to analyze the strengths of each.
-Create activities that everybody can relate to, identify with and contribute towards.
+When learners submit their ideas and opinions on discussion boards, try to analyze the strengths of each.
+Create activities that everybody can relate to, identify with, and contribute towards.